benrayfield/wikibinator104/README.md

 				jump(pop(mem),mem);
 			break;
 			TODO other basic math ops etc.
-			TODO around 32 local memory slots to read and write into from stack andOr to copy andOr swap between the top n parts of stack (all masked so all ops are valid for all possible double[] mem states) TODO a form of this that works with undomem and concat of cbts during it andOr just a form of it that runs n steps, or runs until a certain index contains value 0 (halt condition),
+			TODO ops (in range 1..127) for around 32 local memory slots to read and write into from stack andOr to copy andOr swap between the top n parts of stack (all masked so all ops are valid for all possible double[] mem states) TODO a form of this that works with undomem and concat of cbts during it andOr just a form of it that runs n steps, or runs until a certain index contains value 0 (halt condition),